ananthb/chonker/README.md

 and the [CloudFront Developer Guide](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/RangeGETs.html) for more information on cache sizes and parallel GETs.

-## Use Ranger
+## Use Chonker

-Use Ranger as an `io.ReadCloser`, an `http.Transport` that performs ranged requests, or an `http.Client` that uses the afore-mentioned transport.
+Use Chonker as an `io.ReadCloser`, an `http.Transport` that performs ranged requests, or an `http.Client` that uses the afore-mentioned transport.

-This means that Ranger integrates well on both sides.
+Chonker integrates well with other Go download libraries.
 [Grab](https://github.com/cavaliergopher/grab) and other download managers can use a ranging client via the standard `http.Client` interface.
 While the ranging `http.Client` can wrap around other HTTP Clients that could provide automatic retries or better logging.
 See [Heimdall](https://github.com/gojek/heimdall) or [go-retryablehttp](https://github.com/hashicorp/go-retryablehttp).

+## License

+Chonker is a fork of [Ranger](https://github.com/sudhirj/ranger) and is available under the terms of the MIT license.

+The Chonker cat illustration is from [Freepik](https://www.freepik.com/free-vector/hand-drawn-fat-cat-cartoon-illustration_58564188.htm)

+See [LICENSE](LICENSE) for the full license text.